Project Background

 • Simplify reconciliation and reporting: the dashboard streamlines communication across teams, while also providing a more accurate audit trail – reducing manual reconciliation time and error through data consistency.

-• Enable data-driven insights: order data points enable fund manager and dealing teams to measure their performance:
+• Enable data-driven insights: the system provides data points which help the fund manager and dealer teams to measure their performance.
+This will enable them to create continuous improvement and transparent accountability.

 Key Learnings